kennyferly/whitebox-geospatial-analysis-tools/README.md

 Getting Started
 ---------------
 Compiled versions of Whitebox GAT are available from the Whitebox homepage (http://www.uoguelph.ca/~hydrogeo/Whitebox/).
 To work with the source code, clone the Github repository using *git*.
 To build the project, open a command prompt, change directory ('cd') to the directory containing the Whitebox code, and run the build script (python build.py).
 This will require having the Java Development Kit (JDK) version 8 installed, along with a Python installation.
+The executable jar file will be contained in a newly created *release* folder.

 Screenshots
 -----------